cucapra/dahlia-evaluation/README.md

   make it work with our type system.
 We use `unroll` when we can.
 - **full-rewrite**: This is a full rewrite of the benchmark in Fuse.
 A full rewrite uses features like `views` and `combine` blocks.
-The code runs the same algorithm but looks substantailly different from the original.
+The code runs the same algorithm but looks substantially different from the original.